 - In 2016, 41% of C-level accounting executives said the adoption of cloud computing would have the biggest impact in the next three to ten years.
 (ACCA, 2016)

 However, it is best to note that the abovementioned accounting software facts do not mean cloud-based solutions will replace on-premise platforms any time soon.
-Many companies still believe that while cloud-hosted accounting can be more convenient, there are still many benefits to be had by using legacy systems.
+Many companies still believe that while cloud-hosted accounting can be more convenient, there are still many benefits to be gained from using legacy systems.

 Small Business Accounting Statistics

-While there is nothing wrong about outsourcing professionals for this job, it often leaves business owners frustrated once things go awry.
+While there is nothing wrong about outsourcing this job to professionals, it often leaves business owners frustrated once things go awry.
 This is because not all accountants can be on call 24/7 to help them keep their finances in order.
 The silver lining here is that there are plenty of free accounting software available to help them perform some basic accounting on their own and take control over their companies’ money matters.
 Consider these findings from various accounting software research:

 - 21% of SMB owners feel that they are not knowledgeable enough about accounting and finance.
 (Wasp Barcode, 2016)